ruchirshetye/100DaysOfMLCode/MLlog.md

 **Today's Progress**: 1) Implemented a Neural Network(NN) using Keras library.</br>
 &nbsp;&nbsp; &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  &nbsp;

-**Thoughts:**  to build a sequential model of Neural Network with three layers.
+**Thoughts:**  To build a sequential model of Neural Network with three layers.
 The Neural network can predict the probability of the customer leaving the bank.
 The Neural Network achieved an accuracy of 86.5%.

 **Link to work:** ***Neural Network Using Keras:***  [ANN using Keras](https://github.com/ruchirshetye/100DaysOfMLCode/blob/master/Day2/annKeras.py).

 </br>
 &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;

+### Day 3: July 12, 2018

+**Today's Progress**: Learnt a about Convolutional Neural Networks.</br>
+&nbsp;&nbsp; &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  &nbsp;

+**Thoughts:** Convolutional Neural Network(CNN) is made up of 4 major steps.
+Those are 1) Convolution 2) Max Pooling 3) Flattening 4)Full Connection.
+The purpose of these layers are to detect features in images.
+A real good visual demo of CNN working in real time gave me a proper understanding of the process.
+Link to the [CNN demo](http://scs.ryerson.ca/~aharley/vis/)